General Virtual Fair Questions

 At an in-person fair, a college representative needs to stand behind the booth the entire time.
 At a virtual fair, you can split the work among several staff and you'll be "manning" the virtual booth from your office (or home).

 In a nutshell, we believe that no more than four sessions of no more than 30-40 minutes each will provide the most benefit to most colleges.
-In addition, offering at least one session within the suggested time block for your region allows students to more easily find information for colleges in the same geographic area.

 We also recommend that your college offer several "Schedule a Meeting" slots during the fair hours so students can set up one-on-one virtual appointments with an admission representative.
 How much staff time you devote to this will depend on how many students you think you will attract.
-Most NACAC Virtual College Fairs are held on Sundays, which requires staff to be available on the weekend with their Zoom link open and ready to talk with students who set an appointment prior to or during the fair.
+Most NACAC Virtual College Fairs are held on Sundays, which requires staff to be available on the weekend with their Zoom link open, ready to talk with students who set an appointment prior to or during the fair.
 Although students are sent several text reminders about their meetings, some may not show up.

 Q: How early do students have access to the virtual college fairs?